jaykar/hw4_robotics/src/README.txt

 To run our program, type:
 python hw4.py

-Press any key to quit out of the final image.
+The input files for the world should be in a txt file in input_files called Press any key to quit out of the final image.

 We implemented our own convex hull and dijkstra's function